 Although good for customer experience, the way ViewState stores this information can quickly get out of hand: complicated forms or parameters lead to huge blocks of seemingly random text, which can bloat out the size of the page (this is the encoded or ‘hashed’ content of the information).
 If you ‘view source’ on your HTML pages and notice large blocks of this code appearing, then you may want to get a developer in to streamline the way you are handling persistent information across web pages.

 If calling a web developer isn’t appropriate, or you just want to learn more yourself, Microsoft, the creators of ASP.net have some resources available They also suggest a third party tool called Flesk to help you optimize your ViewState, and cut down on bloat.

 AJAX is a new method to allow scripts to load in the background while the browser gets on with loading other parts of the page.
 AJAX was touted as an end to the ‘click and wait’ mentality of the web.
 Instead of waiting for page elements to load one by one before a user can interact with a page, AJAX allows multiple resources to load in parallel, so while text information is displayed and being read, supporting images will be loading in the background ready to display when the user gets around to investigating them, for example.

 As with any code element though, ensuring the correct position of the script on the page is essential in order to take advantage of the asynchronous loading.
 AJAX scripts need to be called at the head of a document (as opposed to the footer, where the old Google Analytics code used to be placed).

 So what do you think?
-We’ve not written much on site speed before so if there are things you’d like us to expand on, or specific questions you have, let us know in the comments.
+We’ve not written much on site speed before so if there are things you’d like us to expand on, join the conversation on Twitter.